Emily Wilson (classicist): Career

 Wilson has taught in the Classical Studies department at the University of Pennsylvania since 2002.
 She developed her first book, Mocked with Death: Tragic Overliving from Sophocles to Milton (2004), from her Ph.D. dissertation and dedicated it to her grandmother Elsie Duncan-Jones.
 According to Wyatt Mason, the book "looks at the way mortality was imagined, in the tragic tradition, by Milton, Shakespeare, Seneca, Sophocles and Euripides".
 In a Renaissance Quarterly review, Margaret J. Arnold writes: "The exposition challenges Aristotelian ideas of tragic structure, catharsis, and conventional heroism."

-In 2006, Wilson received a Rome Prize fellowship from the American Academy in Rome for Renaissance and Early Modern Studies.
-Her next book, The Death of Socrates: Hero, Villain, Chatterbox, Saint (2007), was described by Carolyne Larrington as "a sprightly and illuminating account of the events surrounding Socrates' execution by means of a self-administered drink of hemlock; the probable historical reasons for his trial and judgment; and the ways in which later ages—from Socrates’ immediate successors among the Greeks, through the Romans, Christian apologists, Renaissance thinkers, Enlightenment sages and anxious moderns—have understood the death of Socrates".
+In 2006 Wilson received a Rome Prize fellowship from the American Academy in Rome for Renaissance and Early Modern Studies.
+Carolyne Larrington called Wilson's next book, The Death of Socrates: Hero, Villain, Chatterbox, Saint (2007), "a sprightly and illuminating account of the events surrounding Socrates' execution by means of a self-administered drink of hemlock; the probable historical reasons for his trial and judgment; and the ways in which later ages—from Socrates' immediate successors among the Greeks, through the Romans, Christian apologists, Renaissance thinkers, Enlightenment sages and anxious moderns—have understood the death of Socrates".

-Wilson's next books focused on Rome's tragic playwright Seneca.
+Wilson's next books focused on the Roman tragic playwright Seneca the Younger.
 In 2010, she translated Seneca's tragedies, with an introduction and notes, in Six Tragedies of Seneca.
 In 2014, she published The Greatest Empire: A Life of Seneca, which is also published with the alternate title Seneca: A Life.
 In a review of Seneca: A Life for Literary Review, Tim Whitmarsh wrote: "This clever and learned book is not just a study of a protean and conflicted individual.
 It is also intended as a lesson for our own time.
 Seneca, Wilson argues, was 'Rome's most perceptive analyst of consumerism and luxury'."